Racial formation theory: Racial formation perspective

-Racial formation theory through the lens of media
+Media

 The lens of looking at racial formation theory through media goes into the macro-level.
 Some sources of media include TV shows, movies, newspapers, music, magazines, advertisements, social media etc. Within these different forms they use racial formation theory to convey narratives of different societal groups, tailored to resonate with their intended audience.

 Ad creators utilize this when thinking about what demographic they are trying to sell their product to.
 Journalists use similar method of thinking when they are writing to try and include certain audiences.
 These forms of media are mass consumed by a wide variety of audiences.
 The information within them can change social perceptions or reinforcing those that are already existing.